silverstripe/cwp/docs/en/development-tutorials/deploying-code.md

 which gives you a quick summary of what code is currently on the instance and whether you have permission to deploy a release.

+Underneath you will see information about the repository currently hooked up to this instance.
+One instance can only ever have one repository assigned to it, regardless of the number of environments.

 Below, under "Public key", you can see a deployment key.
 One such key is generated for every instance and is used for establishing trust between Gitlab (the code repository) and Deploynaut.